Evaluating Cloud-Optimized HDF5 for NASA’s ICESat-2 Mission

 2. Set the “file space page size” to 8MiB.

-3. Changed all “COMPACT” dataset storage types to “CONTIGUOUS”.
+3. Change all “COMPACT” dataset storage types to “CONTIGUOUS”.

-5. Introduced a new production step that executes the “h5repack” utility (with no options) to create a “defragmented” final product.
+5. Introduce a new production step that executes the “h5repack” utility (with no options) to create a “defragmented” final product.

 Hoyer, S., & Hamman, J. (2017).
 Xarray: N-D labeled arrays and datasets in python.
 J. Open Res.
 Softw., 5(1), 10.